eburghar/envlt/README.md

 envlt -I -V PATH -V HOME -- command args
 ```

-If you choose not to import all the environment variables (`-i`) to have only the smallest subset of variables exported
+If you choose not to import all the environment variables (you don't use `-i` flag along with `-I`) you can control
+exactly which subset of variables are exported (the ones matching a backend expression) and add manually other
-to command, you may have to manually import some important ones like `PATH` or `HOME` like in the example above.
+important regular variables like `PATH` or `HOME` like in the example above.

 # Using envlt with Gitlab CI/CD